 the liver.
 Hepatitis C is now the #1 cause of liver transplant in the United

 States and is a main cause of liver cancer.
-Hepatitis C can be treated with a
+Hepatitis C treatment is possible with a

 combination of medications and is a potentially curable disease.
 People with

 hepatitis C should avoid alcohol as this can accelerate the progression of

 Fatty Liver Disease

 Non-alcoholic fatty liver disease (NAFLD) is a condition in